byuitechops/for-the-strength-of-developers/Introduction/coding.md

     2. Readable code
     3. Efficient code
     * This order is important.
 There is so much rollover in this job that the readability factor is far more important than how efficient it is.
 Maintaining our own code happens over a long time, so we need readable code.
+    * Always choose readable over efficient code.
+You'll forget code that you wrote last week, so it's fundamental that you make it readable with comments.
 3. ES6
     1. Talk to josh for now
     2.  history of js’s evolution